rayalan/binary-adages/content/stripe-review.md

 * The fully functional sandbox, which can be spun up in minutes for prototyping, for example, is not just good for sales and prototyping, but provides a reliable way to almost completely test code prior to release.
 (Stripe has been gradually adding capabilities, so it may now be fully testable.)
 The sandbox can be configured via the API, which facilitates a configuration-as-code approach.
 * The webhooks have automatic retry (up to 3 days in production), which makes it very easy to recover from outages in the receiving system.
 That is, start with the requirements that (a) webhook handling be idempotent and (b) that the webhook response is only a 200 if all parts of the handler successfully complete.
 Then Stripe will keep retrying the webhook until it succeeds or expires, which gives a long window to recover.
 As a bonus, Stripe will e-mail if it detects a sudden spike in the error rate.
-* Stripe provides an excellent set of event and call logs for each object (e.g. invoice, account, customer).
+* Stripe provides an excellent set of event and call logs for each object (e.g., invoice, account, customer).
 These are sufficient to reconstruct the story of how some scenario or another ended up happening.
 They are also fantastic for reporting bugs to Stripe - "See event log X12345 where Y, then 10s later event log X54321 where Y' -- how is that possible?"

 ### Improvements, Legacy Support, and TLC